What is Equine Lameness?

 Equine lameness usually refers to a condition in which a horse's gait or posture is irregular.
 Pain, a mechanical issue, or a neurological disorder can all contribute to lameness.
 Lameness is due to discomfort in the musculoskeletal system (muscles, ligaments, or bones), which causes irregular trotting.

 It is something to worry about no matter how mild the lameness is.
 Your horse requires care just like your own child.
-We’ll be discussing this topic thoroughly below including various treatments horse owners adopt and preventative measures you may wish to take.
+We’ll be discussing this topic thoroughly below including various treatments horse owners adopt, how best to spot lameness in your horse and preventative measures you may wish to take.

 Common Causes of Lameness